 The second foundation of China’s strategic narratives on the war in Ukraine designed to appeal to the Global South is its repeated emphasis on the importance of establishing peace through dialogue, respecting sovereignty, and maintaining the provisions of international law.

-a trustworthy, predictable, and engaged partner.
+China believes these particular messages have the potential of reverberating among its Global South partners due to the fact that, apart from an advocate, these countries are in need of a trustworthy, predictable, and engaged partner.
 Taking into account Trump administration’s quasi-isolationist policies in the US and the EU’s predominant focus on Ukraine and internal issues, China’s positioning may indeed appear quite compelling to its Global South partners, if only due to the lack of an alternative.
-The great number of Global South states participating in the Chinese-led Global Development Initiative, aimed at “building a community with
+The great number of Global South states participating in the Chinese-led Global Development Initiative, aimed at “building a community with a shared future for mankind in the field of development,” seems to be a proof that the Chinese rhetoric resonates well with its addressees.

 THIRD PILLAR: MUTUAL BENEFITS AND MULTILATERAL WORLD ORDER